-Author: Greg Herlein <gherlein@herlein.com>

-Change controller: Greg Herlein <gherlein@herlein.com>
+Author: Greg Herlein <gherlein@herlein.com> Change controller: Greg Herlein <gherlein@herlein.com> Change controller: IETF AVT Working Group

 This transport type signifies that the content is to be interpreted according to this document if the contents are transmitted over RTP.
-Should this transport type appear over a lossless streaming protocol such as TCP, the content encapsulation should be interpreted as an Ogg Stream in accordance with RFC 3534, with the exception that the content of the Ogg Stream may be assumed to be Speex audio and Speex audio only.
+Should this transport type appear over a lossless streaming protocol such as TCP, the content encapsulation should be interpreted as an

+Ogg Stream in accordance with [8], with the exception that the content of the Ogg Stream may be assumed to be Speex audio and Speex audio only.

-5. SDP usage of Speex
+9. SDP usage of Speex